pauljacksonrodgers/gradle-god/README.md

-# Gwatch - Gradle Test File Watcher
+# Gwatch - Gradle Continuous Build File Watcher (for Kotlin)

-GG (Gradle God) is a CLI tool designed to streamline the process of running tests in Gradle-based projects.
-It identifies and runs tests affected by changes in your codebase, enhancing the development workflow by making test execution more efficient.
+Gwatch is a CLI tool that identifies and continuously runs unit tests affected by changes in your codebase.

 ## Features

-- **Selective Test Execution**: Automatically detects and runs only the tests affected by recent code changes.
+- **Selective Test Execution**: Automatically detects and runs tests that have changed, or tests for files that have changed, relative to the `main` branch.
-- **Extendable**: Offers an `--extend` option to include tests for files importing changed files, broadening the test coverage to affected areas.
+- **Extendable**: Offers an `--extend` option to include tests for files importing changed files, broadening the test coverage.
+I.e., if you have changed `Thing.kt`, and `OtherThing.kt` imports `Thing.kt`, then `OtherThingTest.kt` will also be watched.
 - **Flexible**: Allows specifying a directory to run tests in a different directory than the current one.

 ## Getting Started